DavideOberto/DavideOberto.github.io/_pages/about.md

 I'm a Postdoctoral Researcher in Numerical Analysis at SISSA, Trieste, Italy.
 I got my PhD in Information Engineering & Science at University of Siena in April 2024, under the supervision of Maria Lucia Sampoli, Franco Scarselli and Monica Bianchini.
 My PhD thesis focus on the theoretical analysis of Graph Neural Networks, proving in specific their universal approximation properties and investigating their generalization capabilities.

-I'm also a musician, I got my B.A. in Violin in November 2015 under the teachings of professor Luca Rinaldi.
+I'm also a musician, I got my B.A. in Violin in November 2015 under the mentoring of professor Luca Rinaldi.
 I currently play with several orchestras around the Europe.

 <h2>Research Interests</h2>